The Japanese Method for Eliminating Stress

 When combined with your daily obligations, exhaustion and fatigue can be very detrimental to your health.
 It would seem that stress is always more common than health and calmness.

-Whenever things at work or at home have begun to stress you out, we recommend that you try this interesting Eastern technique to relax.
+Whenever things at work or at home have begun to stress you out, we recommend that you try this interesting Japanese technique to relax.